Haletran/Obsidian-documents/Cours/Partiels L1/Rattrapages/📢 Presentation Oral - UE3 Anglais.md

 She was born in Rome, Italy in June 1968.
 According to her resume, she got a PhD of Economics in New York in 1999, Masters in Economics in 1994 and a Bachelor of Arts/ History / International Relations in Boston.

 Acoording to her website , Marianna MAZZUCATO is now a professor in the Economics of Innovation and Public Value at University College London (UCL) and also the founding director of IIPP : the Institute for Innovation and Public Purpose.
+Her work is mostly focused on the economics of innovation; finance and economic growth; and the role of the State in modern capitalism.
+She advises policy makers around the world on innovation-led growth

 She wrote three famous books in the economic world :
 - _The Entrepreneurial State: Debunking Public vs. Private Sector Myths_ (2013)